Taylor Swift’s Cathartic ‘The Tortured Poets Department’ Intimately Aims Daggers at Heartbreak

 We get brief flashes of Swift’s heartbreak on “Down Bad,” where she reflects on how she was “crying at the gym,” adding, “fuck it if I can’t have him,” in what is a possible peek at how personal turmoil combined with her tour prep training at the Dogpound.
 The ghost of Alwyn seems to be all over “So Long, London.”
 Opening with vocals that evoke the city itself, Swift goes on to channel a London boy through this song’s very title and what she has to say.
 “Pulled him in tighter each time he was driftin’ away / My spine split from carrying us up the hill.”
 What she was expecting and the damage left behind are stingingly confirmed when she sings, “I died on the altar waiting for the proof,” and, “I’m pissed off you let me give you all that youth for free.”
 On “But Daddy I Love Him,” another track rumored to be about Healy, she returns to her country stylings to sing to the droves of naysayers who attacked her personal choices.
 “Sarahs and Hannahs in their Sunday best / Clutchin’ their pearls, sighing, “What a mess” / I just learned these people try and save you / cause they hate you.”
 The piano-driven track “loml,” at first glance, seems that it might be about Alwyn, when Swift sings, “You low-down boy, you stand-up guy / You holy ghost, you told me I’m the love of your life,” about a cinephile who steals another man’s girl, while referencing a cemetery for the graves in “So Long, London.”
 But lyrics like, “Well, you took me to hell too / And all at once, the ink bleeds / A con man sells a fool a get-love-quick scheme,” traces to Swift’s back-from-the-dead and quick demise of a romance with Healy.
 That is part of the intrigue of the Swift universe, the songs are always layered puzzles and clues.

-Swift’s range as an artist comes across strongly on tracks like “I Can Do It With a Broken Heart.”
+Swift’s range as an artist shines on “I Can Do It With a Broken Heart.”
 Here, she takes the theme of depression stemming from heartbreak but transforms it into an upbeat, carefree affair.
 She cheerfully sings, I’m so depressed, I act like it’s my birthday every day / I’m so obsessed with him, but he avoids me like the plague / I cry a lot, but I am so productive, it’s an art / You know you’re good when you can even do it with a broken heart.”
 Swift also brims with wit and biting jabs.
-On “The Smallest Man Who Ever Lived,” another track thought to be about Healy, Swift sings, “Gazing at me, starry-eyed / In your Jehovah’s Witness suit,” an obvious nod at Healy’s trademark cheap black suit wardrobe.
-She pulls no punches either addressing his addiction issues, when throwing in, “You tried to buy some pills / From a friend of friends of mine / They just ghosted you / Now you know what it feels like.”
+On “The Smallest Man Who Ever Lived,” another track thought to be about Healy, Swift sings, “Gazing at me, starry-eyed / In your Jehovah’s Witness suit,” an obvious nod at Healy’s trademark black-and-white suit wardrobe.
+She pulls no punches either seemingly addressing his addiction issues, when throwing in, “You tried to buy some pills / From a friend of friends of mine / They just ghosted you / Now you know what it feels like.”

 It isn’t all despair and vendettas though.
 “The Alchemy” is a sports-themed anthem that seems to nod at Swift’s relationship with current boyfriend, Kansas City Chiefs tight end Travis Kelce.
 “So when I touch down / Call the amateurs and cut ’em from the team / Ditch the clowns, get the crown / Baby, I’m the one to be / ‘Cause the sign on your heart / Said it’s still reserved for me / Honestly, who are we to fight thе alchemy?”
 She sings these lines with an almost breathless relief, as if after all the disappointments that have littered this album, finally here is a go-the-distance type of guy ready to pull out the stops for her.
 When she sings, “These blokes warm the benches / We’ve been on a winning streak / He jokes that ‘It’s heroin, but this time with an ‘E’,” it doesn’t take much imagination what “bloke” in particular Swift has left on the bench.

 While “The Anthology” portion has noticeable filler and is often more subdued, it carries its own treasure trove of material.
-Beyond “The Black Dog,” “The Albatross” and “The Bolter,” there are a few infectious and telling tunes, such as “imgonnagetyouback,” “Chloe or Sam or Sophia or Marcus,” “Peter,“ “The Prophecy,” and “The Manuscript,” a fitting final track that seemingly returns to Swift’s first tortured poet love affair, with a much older John Mayer, to reflect on a music career of journaling her affairs and heartbreaks into poetry for her millions of fans.
+Beyond “The Black Dog,” “The Albatross” and “The Bolter,” there are a few telling tunes, such as “imgonnagetyouback,” “Chloe or Sam or Sophia or Marcus,” “Peter,“ “The Prophecy,” and “The Manuscript,” a fitting final track that seemingly returns to Swift’s first tortured poet love affair, with a much older John Mayer, to reflect on a music career of journaling her affairs and heartbreaks into poetry for her millions of fans.
 While others don’t hit the mark, they offer insights.
 There is another possible wink at Kelce with “So High School,” and what seems to be a diss track aimed at Kim Kardashian, “thanK you aIMee.”
-Another settling of accounts regarding a 2016 feud with Kardashian (stemming from a longstanding feud with Kanye West), when Kardashian’s then-husband released the song “Famous” with clear misogynist snipes at Swift.
+Another settling of accounts regarding a 2016 feud with Kardashian (stemming from a longstanding friction with Kanye West), when Kardashian’s then-husband released the song “Famous” with clear misogynist snipes at Swift.
 The ensuing controversy culminated with Kardashian releasing on TikTok an edited phone call between Swift and Ye, which made the former seem fine with the song, in which Ye calls Swift “that bitch.”
 Swift refers to a “bronze, spray-tanned” antagonist that her “saintly” mother wishes dead, in a rather biting song, where other lines express that Swift “can’t forgive the way you made me feel.”
 Scarring matters of the heart don’t always have to come from break ups, as we witness here.

 “The Tortured Poets Department” arrives after a year during which Swift’s “The Eras Tour” boosted local economies and resulted in a concert film that became a box office hit.
 Now, this new collection of songs displays Swift’s lasting appeal.
 She may, arguably, be the most famous woman in the world, but her music retains a down to earth, storybook feel.
 We might not all know the perks and problems of immense fame and glory, but Swift makes us feel as if we can relate to her love stories and love sickness.
 She can name a track, “Who’s Afraid of Little Old Me?”
 But the irony and confidence is wonderfully driven when she sings, “The scandal was contained / The bullet had just grazed / At all costs, keep your good name / You don’t get to tell me you feel bad.”
 Her legions of fans want her to give them everything, the whole scoop, because it is so relatable, and the secrets shared on “The Tortured Poets Department” promise to keep their interests at peak levels over what this global phenomenon of a woman will dare to write next.

-The Tortured Poets Department” and “The Tortured Poets Department: The Anthology” releases April 19 on Apple Music.
+“The Tortured Poets Department” and “The Tortured Poets Department: The Anthology” releases April 19 on Apple Music.